 The nose is visually the most prominent feature of the face, and functionally, needs to allow the ability to breathe.
-Yet esthetically, the nose should not distract from other desirable features of the face such as brilliant, youthful eyes.
-Many patients, therefore, seek a change to their nasal appearance.
+Yet aesthetically, the nose should not distract from other desirable features of the face such as brilliant, youthful eyes.
+Many patients, therefore, seek a change in their nasal appearance.

-Patients seek out Dr. Campbell for cosmetic reasons such as decreasing or increasing the nose size, altering the tip or bridge, or changing the shape of the nostrils.
-In addition, Dr. Campbell also provides functional rhinoplasty to correct structural defects in the nose that cause breathing problems, revise birth defects, and correct problems caused by injury.
+Patients seek out our very own Dr. Andrew Campbell for cosmetic reasons such as decreasing or increasing the nose size, altering the tip or bridge, or changing the shape of the nostrils.
+Our expert surgeons provide functional rhinoplasty to correct structural defects in the nose that cause breathing problems, revise birth defects, and correct problems caused by injury.

 The Rhinoplasty Nose Surgery Procedure

-Before rhinoplasty surgery, Dr. Campbell will discuss the patient’s nasal history and perform a thorough examination of the external and internal nasal anatomy.
+Before rhinoplasty surgery, our doctors will discuss the patient’s nasal history and perform a thorough examination of the external and internal nasal anatomy.
 This allows him to create a plan for reshaping the problem areas of the nose.
 With digital imaging, Dr. Campbell can show the patient the possible postoperative outcome and address any concerns they may have.
-Dr. Campbell feels that it is imperative that his patients go through computer imaging so that they can get a feel for what their nose will look like after surgery.
+Our surgeons feel that it is imperative that patients go through computer imaging so they can get a feel for what their nose will look like after surgery.

 The outpatient rhinoplasty procedure typically takes one to two hours and is performed at the surgical center.
-During surgery, Dr. Campbell makes incisions inside the nose or across the skin that separates the nostrils.
+During surgery, your doctor will make incisions inside the nose or across the skin that separates the nostrils.
 This exposes the internal cartilage and bone.
 The doctor then removes, repositions, adds, and sculpts the cartilage and bone to create the look that is desired.
-Frequently, Dr. Campbell removes a portion of bone and cartilage from the bridge to remove a nasal “hump,” and sutures are often used to create a thinner, more aesthetically pleasing nasal tip.
+Frequently, Dr. Campbell will remove a portion of bone and cartilage from the bridge to remove a nasal “hump,” and sutures are often used to create a thinner, more aesthetically pleasing nasal tip.